How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 But what happens in the space between saying “I do” and the first toast?

-For couples, this window of opportunity is the perfect chance to keep everyone entertained, comfortable, and create more lasting memories.
+For couples, this window of opportunity is a chance to keep everyone entertained, comfortable, and connected to the moment.

-We’ve played a part in countless weddings across the South West, and one thing is clear: the “gap” between the ceremony and reception doesn’t have to feel empty.
+We’ve played a part in countless weddings, and one thing is clear: the “gap” between the ceremony and reception doesn’t have to feel empty.
 With a little planning and the right entertainment, it can be one of the highlights of the day.

 Live Music That Sets the Tone